wpenson/sd-spi-communications-library/README.md

 - Add the Doxygen generator configuration

 ## Support
 If there are any bugs, create a new issue with a detailed description of your bug.
 If you have any questions or suggestions, please send me an email.
+Feel free to contribute to this repository.
+Any improvements will be greatly appreciated.

 ## Author
 Wade Penson